Skip to Content

 These transfers provide a door-to-door service, so you don’t have to carry baggage across Antigua to the bus station.

-You can find a range of travel agencies throughout Antigua and arrange a transfer that will allow you more comfort and flexibility when traveling.
+There are many travel agencies throughout Antigua, and you can arrange a transfer that will allow you more comfort and flexibility when traveling.
 It’s a little pricey – but not if you split the costs!

 Journey Duration: 2 hours 30 minutes